RDSP update and a TD Explanation

-The gentleman on the phone wanted to chat with me about my post about RDSPs, so I actually jumped on that and pretty much regurgitated my posts and my concerns about being able to do anything on-line (and I also outlined how painful it had been to set up the account in the first place).
+The gentleman on the phone wanted to chat with me about my post about RDSPs, so I jumped on that and pretty much regurgitated my posts and my concerns about being able to do anything on-line (and I also outlined how painful it had been to set up the account in the first place).
 I must admit the gentleman was quite patient listening to my diatribe about my woes with the system, but I actually got a very plausible explanation on why I couldn’t do what I want.

-Simply put, it’s a system flaw, that won’t allow for me to trade within the account or transfer money to the account.
+Simply put, it is a system flaw, that won’t allow me to trade within the account or transfer money to the account.
 The flaw has to do with the account naming, and how the system deals with it (from what I understood this is an issue with a few other account types as well).
 This seems plausible to me, as I have spoken to various TD folks along the way and they have said to me (in confidence) that there is a great need for a streamlining of how all the TD accounts interact with each other.
 This arises from the TD/Canada Trust merger and also from an aging infrastructure (this is my conjecture, for any TD folks reading along here).
 So this is a “system bug” that needs to be remedied before I can do what I want (which is to transfer money in easily, and to make trades in the account as well).

 Interesting that big brother is watching you!
 Kind of makes you wonder why they don’t invest the same $$ into their IT department as they do into their media relations department.